dhilipkmr/website/src/pages/post_6/index.md

 > Note: If nothing is returned from the function then`undefined` gets stored in the output array.And this array's length will be same as that of the array on which map is done.

-If we did not return anything in out previous example then,
+If we did not return anything in our previous example then,

 ![](map2.png)